abby1635/CS30/Reviewing Processing-Java/README.md

 ## What the ball knows about itself and related ideas

+- BallX: where ball will be when printed to the screen, x-axis
+- BallY: where ball will be when printed to the screen, y-axis
+- BallStartX: starting position of ball at the beginning of a game, x-axis
+- BallStartY: starting position of ball at the beginning of a game, y-axis
+- BallDiameter: diameter of the ball

+Other Ideas
-Diameter, Radius and Formula to solve these ideas Where it starts on the Pong table
+- Diameter, Radius and Formula to solve these ideas
+- Where it starts on the Pong table

 ---